neagle/n3/src/content/posts/burns-supper.md

 * [Whisky cream sauce](https://thetakeout.com/does-haggis-taste-good-recipe-scotland-robert-burns-1840839371) (you'll have to scroll a bit).
 * [Haggis.](https://www.scottishgourmetusa.com/product/presentation-haggis-for-Burns-Night) Didn't even bother to investigate making my own.
 This one, from Scottish Gourmet USA, was _really_ tasty: lots of people I wouldn't have expected asked for seconds.
 That said, we have a bunch left over (we had eleven people, two of them kids), and haggis definitely doesn't taste as good the day after.
 (That distinctive organ-meat smell is more noticeable.)
 So it might be worth it to order a smaller one.
 But this one sure looked great during the presentation.
 * [Green Beans.](https://cooking.nytimes.com/recipes/146-green-beans-with-ginger-and-garlic) Burns Supper tradition basically calls for "a vegetable."
-* Cranachan: need to get the recipe from Vickie.
-Very good, though the oats could have been softer--next year I think we'll try soaking them in whisky a lot longer.
+* [Cranachan:](https://onbetterliving.com/wprm_print/11234) Delicious.
+Note the need to start the oats soaking in whisky the night before.

 Rebekah handled all the food except for the haggis and cranachan.